2020 Missouri Tigers football team

 The 2020 Missouri Tigers football team represented the University of Missouri in the 2020 NCAA Division I FBS football season.
 The Tigers played their home games at Faurot Field in Columbia, Missouri, and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by first-year head coach Eliah Drinkwitz.

 In a season impacted by the COVID-19 pandemic, the Tigers compiled a 5–5 record, all in conference games.
 The team was set to face Iowa in the Music City Bowl, but had to withdraw due to COVID-19 issues.
+Missouri would face Iowa in the same bowl game four years later.